jonmikeli/azureiotdevicesimulator5-dps/README.md

 > NOTE
 >
 > The security type implemented for module identities is based on symmetric keys.
 Depending on the faced use cases, additional possibities may be added in upcoming versions.
-Adding X509 module identities will require processes to add the needed certificates in a secured way (to the cloud and the device).
+Adding X509 module identities will require to add the needed certificates in a secured way (to the cloud and the device).
 > Personnally, I am wondering why a given device and its module identities could implement different types of security.
 What requirements may lead to such a scenario?